4G LTE internet access is becoming very popular and, along with 5G, will only grow more in the coming years.

 All the major carriers are now upgrading their networks to 4G/5G speeds.

-For many years Cable or DSL has been the only broadband internet available to customers which have given many companies near-monopoly control.
+For many years Cable or DSL has been the only broadband internet available to customers, which has given many companies near-monopoly control.

 Using 4G LTE can now be set up to replace a home Cable internet connection or be used while traveling in a car, RV, trailer, or camper.

-4 Basics Steps for Setting Up 4G LTE for Internet Access.
+4 Steps for Setting Up 4G LTE for Internet Access

 - How To Buy a 4G LTE Wireless Router